 - Most importantly – as a user – you’d want someone else to create those rules for you.

-This last point drove us at indeni to build an automated mechanism for generating log analysis rules. indeni today starts with pulling the logs out of the devices we analyze (such as Check Point firewalls, Cisco routers, switches and firewalls, F5 load balancers and Palo Alto Networks firewall).
+This last point drove us at Indeni to build an automated mechanism for generating log analysis rules.
+Indeni today starts with pulling the logs out of the devices we analyze (such as Check Point firewalls, Cisco switches, F5 load balancers, and Palo Alto Networks firewall).
 Then, it compares those logs to the knowledge that exists online pertaining to what logs require special attention.
 For example, if there is a knowledge article on the manufacturer’s website describing a certain issue, indeni will use that information to determine if certain logs indicate the issue described in the article.
-Yes, you read that correctly – indeni automatically generates log analysis rules based on data available on the Internet.
+Yes, you read that correctly – Indeni automatically generates log analysis rules based on data available on the Internet.

 So – if your network management system asks you to create rules for alerting about certain logs, you should think long and hard if that system is built for the challenges of 2015.
-Then, go to try.indeni.com and give indeni a spin.
+Then, download Indeni and give us a try.